B1nus/nasalang/README.md

 # nasalang
 My attempt at enforcing [Nasa's power of 10](https://code.with-madrid.com/en/latest/nasa10.html) in a language.
+It's a simpler language to let me go from idea to prototype quickly.

 No recursive `use` calls.
 Only sub folders in `use` calls.